 Jesus Christ is Central

-Jesus Christ is the center of our faith.
-Because of Jesus, our connection with God the Creator is unbreakable, and we have the Holy Spirit in our lives to guide us.
-Although he was and is fully divine—that is, was and is part of the Trinity (the three-person God), he became fully human to be with us and to share with us.
-He was born and lived among people, grew up in a family, learned a trade, went to Temple and learned the Torah.
-He taught and performed many healings and other miracles.
-Despite his innocence, he willingly died like a criminal on our behalf.
+Jesus Christ is the center of my faith.
+Because of Jesus, my connection with our Creator is unbreakable, and I have the Holy Spirit in my life to guide me.
+Although Jesus was and is fully divine, he came to live as one of us.
+So, he was born into a family, grew up in a community, felt joys and sorrows, worked at a trade, went to Temple, learned Torah, taught, and performed many healings and other miracles.
+Then Jesus was wrongly accused of crimes, arrested, and despite his innocence, killed.
+But Jesus rose from death to redeem us.
 He rose to life again to advocate for all of us forever.

-Following Jesus’ example, we affirm the dignity and worth of all people, and we declare discrimination of any kind incompatible with Jesus Christ’s gospel of unconditional love.
+Following Jesus’ example, I affirm the dignity and worth of all people and declare discrimination of any kind incompatible with the unconditional love of Jesus Christ.

-We affirm that anyone willing to share the congregation’s ministry and fellowship, worship and sacraments, blessings and responsibilities, is invited to do so.
+I affirm that anyone willing to share in ministry, fellowship, study, worship, sacraments, blessings, and justice responsibilities is invited to do so.

 Listening and Learning

-We believe in listening to God through prayer, through group and personal scripture study, and through carefully prepared preaching that helps us understand and apply God’s word to our lives.
+I believe in listening to God in prayer, in group and personal scripture study, and in carefully prepared messages that help us apply God’s word to our contemporary lives.

 Questions are welcome.
 Questions are a valuable part of our spiritual development.

 Questions are also a part of our connection with the community.
 There are many problems in our world.
-We intend to be open to learning about issues that impact our community and world through questions, study, dialogue, and prayer.
+I invite intentionality in learning about issues that impact our community and world through questions, study, dialogue, and prayer.

-The Well of Dyersburg is a place where faith is acted out in various ways that reflect our belief in the transformative love of God through Jesus Christ and God’s grace, which is unearned mercy for all.
+The Well of Dyersburg reflects faith in action: a belief-based mission confirming the transformative love of God through Jesus Christ and God’s grace, which is unearned mercy for all.

-Jesus calls all Christians everywhere to advocate for the poor and the oppressed.
-We will speak out against hatred, greed, and ignorance, including our own, prayerfully seeking opportunities to grow and serve.
+Jesus calls all Christians everywhere to advocate for the poor and the oppressed, to speak out against hatred, greed, and ignorance, including our own, while prayerfully seeking opportunities to grow and serve.

-The Well of Dyersburg aims to serve the community by modeling unconditional love, by practicing reconciliation, and by sharing our belief that serving God means to extend acceptance and hope to all God’s people.
+The Well of Dyersburg reflects a commitment to serving God by modeling unconditional love, practicing reconciliation, and extending acceptance and hope to all.